olivia3395/olivia3395.github.io/_pages/about.md

 [**If You Disappeared on a Trip**](https://if-you-disappeared.vercel.app/) · [**GitHub**](https://github.com/olivia3395/if-you-disappeared)<br>

-**If You Disappeared on a Trip** is a AI travel app for anyone who has ever wanted to quietly vanish for a day or two.
-Instead of giving you an itinerary, it turns a mood into a tiny borrowed life somewhere else — soft, atmospheric, and just a little bit funny.
-Think scenes, snacks, photographs, and the kind of thoughts you only seem to have in another city. ✈️
+**If You Disappeared on a Trip** is an AI travel app for anyone who has ever wanted to slip away for a day or two.
+Instead of offering a typical itinerary, it creates a small borrowed life in another city based on your mood — cinematic, soothing, and touched with a bit of humor.
+There is a healing quality to it: not because it solves anything, but because it gives people a brief, imaginative place to rest, wander, and feel held by another version of life.
+Think scenes, snacks, photographs, and the kind of inner weather that only changes when you leave home. ✈️

 **Come try it out here:** [**If You Disappeared on a Trip**](https://if-you-disappeared.vercel.app/).
 See the project here: [**GitHub**](https://github.com/olivia3395/if-you-disappeared).